hap-server/hap-server/README.md

     - Works with automations.
 (Scenes just run automation conditions to check if they're enabled and automation actions to activate/deactivate them.)
     - [ ] Simple scene editor.
 (Set accessories to create active conditions and activate/deactivate actions.)
+    - [ ] Restore state before scene was enabled (using existing historical data)
 - [x] Automations
     - [x] Create automations that can run on the server
         - Useful if you don't have an Apple TV 4, HomePod or always home iPad.